I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndismremoveminiport.md

     causing the computer to freeze every few seconds, the driver can request NDIS to remove the miniport adapter.</p>

-<p>If a miniport driver has determined that a particular miniport adapter has failed and is
-    unrecoverable, the miniport driver can call
-    <b>NdisMRemoveMiniport</b> to remove the miniport adapter from the local computer system.
-In this call,
-    the miniport driver passes the handle to the miniport adapter to remove.</p>

-<p>For example, if a miniport driver detects that a miniport adapter is resetting very frequently and is
-    causing the computer to freeze every few seconds, the driver can request NDIS to remove the miniport adapter.</p>

 ## -requirements
 <table>
 <tr>